8. Many-body solver

 To remedy this, QTCAD features a many-body solver based on the exact-diagonalization approach [GuccluSGH02].
 Within a truncated basis set, the exact-diagonalization approach includes exchange and correlation effects exactly, in contrast with approaches like the Hartree–Fock method [BSA00], in which a mean-field approximation is implied.
 Despite exponential scaling of the required computational resources with the number of electrons included in the calculation, QTCAD is designed for few-electron systems that are relevant to qubit implementations and for which meaningful results may still be obtained within minutes on a laptop or a modest workstation.

-Many-body Hamiltonian
+Many-body Hamiltonian for electrons

 In second quantization and within the effective-mass approach presented in Effective Schrödinger equation for electrons, the Hamiltonian for \(N\) conduction electrons that are coupled through the Coulomb interaction is [BF04]